1980 Sugar Bowl

 The 1980 Sugar Bowl was the 46th edition of the college football bowl game, played at the Louisiana Superdome in New Orleans, Louisiana, on Tuesday, January 1.
 Part of the 1979–80 bowl game season, it matched the undefeated and second-ranked Alabama Crimson Tide of the Southeastern Conference (SEC) and the #6 Arkansas Razorbacks of the Southwest Conference (SWC).
 Favored Alabama won 24–9, and gained their third national championship of the decade.

 Teams

 Alabama

 Alabama entered the game undefeated, and had won two national championships already in the decade, in 1973 and 1978.
 Three of their conference victories in 1979 were by close margins, including a 3–0 win at LSU.

 Arkansas

-Led by head coach Lou Holtz, the Razorbacks entered the game at 10–1, sharing the SWC title with Houston.
+Led by head coach Lou Holtz, the Razorbacks entered the game at 10–1, sharing the SWC title with 1979 Houston Cougars and the Texas Longhorns.
 Greg Kolenda was an All-American offensive tackle and quarterback Kevin Scanlon was the Southwest Conference Player of the Year.
 The Hogs' defense gave up 9.8 points per game on the year, the sixth-best scoring defense in Division I.